Euan Sutherland: Supergroup

 On 22 October 2014, it was announced that Sutherland was CEO of SuperGroup plc.

 On 2 April 2019, Sutherland resigned as CEO of SuperGroup plc after founder Julian Dunkerton won a bid to be reinstated to the SuperGroup plc board.

 Saga

-In December 2019, Saga employs Euan Sutherland, longtime leader of Superdry and Co-op, as chief executive.
-At a crucial moment he joined with Saga.
-The insurance firm, which accounts for the overwhelming majority of the group 's earnings, has needed to dramatically slash premiums to stay profitable.
-Whereas the travel company is preparing to introduce two freshly built cruise ships.
+In December 2019, Saga appointed Sutherland as chief executive.
+At the time, the insurance business, which accounted for the overwhelming majority of the group's profits, needed to dramatically slash premiums to stay competitive.

+In November 2023, Sutherland resigned from Saga with immediate effect.

 Personal life

 Sutherland is married with three sons.
-His interests include Rugby Union and Formula One.
+His interests include rugby union and Formula One.